markvincze/sabledocs/README.md

 ```

 (If you include code blocks in a comment, then it's better to use single-line comments (`// ...`) as opposed to block comments (`/* ... */`), because the `protoc` compiler trims all leading whitespace from the lines in block comments, thus the indentation in code blocks gets lost.)

+### Using with Docker

+For convenient usage in CI builds and other scenarios where a Docker image is preferable, the image [`markvincze/sabledocs`](https://hub.docker.com/r/markvincze/sabledocs) can be used, which has both the `protoc` CLI, and `sabledocs` preinstalled.

 ## For maintainers